xaviermarquez-alba/ulauncher-cheats/README.md

 # ulauncher-cheats

 > Provides quick access to your Cheat sheets in multiple formats.
-Its depp integrated with [hawkeye](https://github.com/brpaz/hawkeye) file previewer to quiclky preview your files in an overlay window minimizing the need of context switching.
+It is deep integrated with [hawkeye](https://github.com/brpaz/hawkeye) file previewer to quiclky preview your files in an overlay window minimizing the need of context switching.

 ## Demo